mbakker7/ttim/README.md

 Some of the papers that you may want to cite when using TTim are:

 * M. Bakker.
 2013.
 Semi-analytic modeling of transient multi-layer flow with TTim.
-Hydrogeology Journal, 21: 935�943.
+Hydrogeology Journal, 21: 935-943.
+Available [here](https)
 * M .Bakker.
 2013.
 Analytic modeling of transient multi-layer flow.
 In: Advances in Hydrogeology, edited by P Mishra and K Kuhlman, Springer, Heidelberg, 95-114.